kevinscix/4471-movieDB-project/README.md

 - Search movies via the OMDb API from a simple web interface.
 - Cache search responses in Redis for 10 minutes to reduce repeated API calls.
-- `/search` endpoint returns JSON suitable for API consumption.
+- `/api/search` endpoint returns JSON suitable for API consumption.
+- `/api/ratings/summary` aggregates IMDb, Rotten Tomatoes, and Metacritic scores with optional batch input.
+- `/api/genres` and `/api/genre/<name>` surface genre metadata with filtering and pagination.
+- `/api/boxoffice/top` ranks movies by box office with aggregated ratings and lightweight recommendations.
 - Docker Compose setup for the Flask app and Redis cache.

 ## Prerequisites